arizonaCameraLab/ASDP_Render_Module/README.md

 following optional arguments:
 - **--frameStride** The number of frames to skip between rendering frames.
 This can be used to reduce the load on the system.
 A value of 1 renders every frame, 2 renders every other frame.
+- **--toneMap** The tone mapping to use, default linear.
+Other options are blackbody and bluesky.
+- **--addDisplay** This will add a second display window with default settings; these settings can be overridden with additional arguments.
+When making one of the displays full-screen, it must be the last one added so that it maintains focus.
+- **--replay** Rather than running live, replay the specified stored stream ID (1+).
+- **--loopReplay** When replaying, loop the replay.
+- **--lineBatchesPerGPUSend** The number of line batches to send to the GPU at a time, default 16 under Linux and 32 under Windows.
+This trades throughput for latency.
+- **--openXR** Display using an OpenXR device, using its specified resolution and field of view.
 - **--width** The width of the window, default 1280.
 - **--height** The height of the window, default 1024.
 - **--fullscreen** If present, the window will be full-screen.
 The display number to use is given